lnthorne/studious-octo-funicular/docs/updates.md

 - Fixed issue where the keyboard would be in the way of text inputs and messaging bubbles
 - Homeowner can now view different stages of their jobs (open, in progress, closed)
 - We have basically alot of repeated useEffect hooks fetching the same data, we should look into breaking those out into reuasble functions
-  Need to add the new home page in the companyowner section, as well as set the job completion for them.
+- Need to add the new home page in the companyowner section, as well as set the job completion for them.
 I then want to go through each page and get the back buttons and routing correct.

+### Sep 15, 2024

+- Create a profile page for both homeowner/companyoowner
+- Create review system and link with the companyowner profile
+- Companyowner filter job postings by distance
+- How do I build a release build instead of a debug
+- I want to add user type to each user.
+That way we can quickly get it in the conversation screen